 As of 1 July 2013 all councils in Victoria have been directed to charge the Fire Services Property Levy.

 This property based levy will be used to fund the Metropolitan Fire and Emergency Services Board (MFB) and Country Fire Authority (CFA).
-The Fire Services Property Levy will replace the existing insurance-based funding model as recommended by the Victorian Bushfires Royal Commission.
+The Fire Services Property Levy has replaced the insurance-based funding model as recommended by the Victorian Bushfires Royal Commission.

 Properties in the MFB area will be levied to fund the MFB and properties in the CFA area will be levied to fund the CFA.